-Certified Academic Document Translations
+Certified Academic Translation Service

 You’d be surprised!

-First, there’s the story of St. Jerome of Dalmatia, often known as the patron saint of translators.
+First, there’s the story of St. Jerome of Dalmatia, often known as the patron saint of professional translators.

 Born in the 4th Century AD, St. Jerome grew up to famously study Hebrew for the purpose of translating the Old Testament into Latin from the original, an academic exercise if there ever was one.